sam-m888/anticipatory-genealogy/general.md

 Sally, Bill, Sue, and Bob all have unique backgrounds and interests.
 They have varying levels of traditional genealogy experience, and some have no desire to become genealogists at all.
 Yet each have valid and admirable goals, and each has something special to contribute.

-Now let's see what happens as each of them interact with the same Anticipatory Genealogy System...
+Now let's watch what happens as each of them interact with the same Anticipatory Genealogy System...

 ## Using An Anticipatory Genealogy System